Scripture Reference: Matthew 2:1-23

 The magi weren’t the only ones to have a dream.
 An angel appeared to Joseph in a dream and said, “Joseph, get up, take the child and his mother and escape to Egypt.
 Stay there until I tell you.
 If you don’t go then Herod will search and find your son.
 Then he will kill him.”

 So Joseph got up at that very moment.
 In the middle of the night he took his family on the long trip to Egypt.
 They were safe.

 It was a good thing that Joseph did act quickly.
-When the other Magi and I did not return to King Herod he got very angry.
+When the other Magi did not return to King Herod he got very angry.
 King Herod ordered his soldiers to kill every single little Jewish boy under the age of two.
 He did not know that Jesus was already gone so he thought that he could kill him this way.
-What a sad day.
+What a very sad day.

 But God kept Jesus safe!
 Jesus was God’s special gift to the world.
 The wise men knew that Jesus was special so they wanted to give him special honour.